Trading FTSE MIB

 - Enjoy the security of trading online with a globally regulated forex trading broker

 - Free educational tools and webinars from beginner trading to advanced trading lessons and tutorials

 - MetaTrader 4 AND MT5 trading platforms for desktop, tablet & mobile

 - Auto Trading – AvaTrade provides software solutions that create automatic orders and submit them to the market exchange.

-- Trade on our new innovative app and get push notifications all day long so you never miss an opportunity.
+- Trade on our new innovative trading app and get push notifications all day long so you never miss an opportunity.

 - You can access a choice of trading instruments, including commodities trading, indices, bonds, ETFs, stock trading, forex trading & cryptocurrencies.

 The Italian FTSE MiB index is a volatile index that frequently sees large moves and double-digit annual changes.
 This great volatility and a tendency to trend strongly makes the FTSE MiB an excellent choice for traders who wish to focus on the European equity markets.
 The index also includes powerful multi-national companies such as Fiat Chrysler, ENI Group, and STMicroelectronics, as well as domestic Italian companies, making it a good proxy for the overall Italian economy.
 Those who have a good understanding of the intricacies of the European Union should be able to make well informed trades that could potentially deliver strong profits from this index.

 The FTSE MiB-40 was created in September 2004, superseding the MiB-30.
 At the time the index was overseen by the Standard & Poor’s Group, however in June 2009 it was taken over by the FTSE Group, which is also 100% owned by the Italian Borsa Italiana’s parent company the London Stock Exchange Group.
 Prior to the transfer the index was known as the S&P/MiB.
 Like many other smaller global indices, the FTSE MiB has a heavy weighting in the financial services and banking industry.